Nitrolaunch/nitrolaunch/docs/docs/configuring.md

 - `version`: The Minecraft version of the instance.
 Can use `"latest"` or `"latest_snapshot"` as special identifiers to get the latest version.
 This is technically a required field, but can be derived from a profile instead.
 - `name`: A custom display name for this instance.
 Has no rules and does not have to be unique.
 - `icon`: A path to an icon file for this instance.
 Should be square and in a common format like PNG or JPEG.
-- `modloader`: The modloader for the instance, which can be used to set both the client and server type automatically.
+- `loader`: The loader for the instance.
+Check [the loader list](loaders.md) for which ones are available.
+This string can also be formatted as `loader@version` to request a specific version pattern of the loader.
-- `client_type`: The modification type for the client.
-Defaults to using the `modloader` setting.
-- `server_type`: The modification type for the server.
-Defaults to using the `modloader` setting.
-- `game_modification_version`: The desired version for the client or server type (i.e. the Paper server build number) as a version pattern.
-Defaults to using the newest available version.
 - `package_stability`: Global stability setting for all packages in this instance.
 Defaults to `"stable"`.
 - `launch`: Options that modify the game execution.
 - `launch.args`: Custom arguments that will be passed to the Java Virtual Machine and game.
 Each one is optional and can either be a string of arguments separated by spaces or a list.